pymssql/pymssql/docs/faq.rst

     File "<stdin>", line 1, in ?
     ImportError: Shared object "libsybdb.so.3" not found

-It may mean that FreeTDS library is unavailable, or that dynamic linker is unable to find it.
+It may mean that the FreeTDS library is unavailable, or that the dynamic linker is unable to find it.
 Check that it is installed and that the path to ``libsybdb.so`` is in ``/etc/ld.so.conf`` file.
 Then do ``ldconfig`` as root to refresh linker database.
-On Solaris I just set ``LD_LIBRARY_PATH`` environment variable to directory with the library just before launching Python.
+On Solaris, I just set the ``LD_LIBRARY_PATH`` environment variable to the directory with the library just before launching Python.

-pymssql 2.x bundles the FreeTDS ``sydbd`` library for supported platforms.
+pymssql 2.x bundles the FreeTDS ``sybdb`` library for supported platforms.
 This error may show up in 2.x versions if you are trying to build with your own FreeTDS.